AWaselnuk/AWaselnuk.github.io/recommendations.md

 - The Count of Monte Cristo by Alexander Dumas
 - The Graveyard Book by Neil Gaiman
 - The Hobbit by J.R.R.
 Tolkien
+- Dune by Frank Herbert
+- A Wizard of Earthsea by Ursula K. LeGuin
+- The Golden Compass by Philip Pullman
+- A Game of Thrones by George R.R.
+Martin
 - Harry Potter series by J.K.
 Rowling
+- The Road by Cormac McCarthy
+- 1984 by George Orwell
+- The Girl With The Dragon Tattoo by Stieg Larsson
+- Frankenstein by Mary Shelley
+- Brave New World by Aldous Huxley

 ## Books, Non-Fiction